The Pain That Dares Not Speak Its Name

 As I mentioned this abuse to the legislative assembly, I could hardly hear myself speak as a cacophony of spontaneous groans filled the room.
 Afterward, a friend told me that all the groans came from women wearing the same-sex marriage stickers.
 Accordingly, they literally held their breaths until I was done with this thought.

 I thus realized I had spoken a publicly unspoken pain, while seeking to affirm the human dignity of those who know such suffering; but also being unprepared for the searing depths of emotion that were unleashed.

 It was a pain that I, as an evangelical minister, was not supposed to know about, much less, care about.
 In other words, I do live as much of my life as possible among various skeptics of the Gospel (or in truth, among skeptics of the church who do not yet grasp the Gospel).
 Jesus always sought out the disenfranchised and hurting.

 Despite this response to my testimony, the media had no interest in follow through, and never even attempted to criticize it.
 Silence.
 This is a forbidden question in politics and media, for such abuse, and any range of hurts, is far broader than that known in the homosexual world.
 Abuse cuts through the lives of so many people from so many angles.

 As a minister of the Gospel, I have deep anguish for “the pain that dares not speak its name,” for the undeserved shame and suffering imposed on so many children and teenagers.
-Jesus says: “Come to me, all you who are weary, and I will give you rest” (Matthew 11:28).
+Jesus says: “Come to me, all you who toil and are loaded down, and I will refresh you” (Matthew 11:28).

 How well do we in the church communicate the Gospel in the face of the pain and acrimony of this political debate?
 Do those who struggle with homosexual temptation see in us the Good News, or merely a competing political idolatry of winning the debate at all costs?